vignesh8ireddy/Design_Patterns/README.md

       3. Serializing and Deserializing
          * Solution: Write the readResolve() method in the singleton class restricting its Deserializing.
       4. Reflection API
+         * Solution: In the private constructor check if an instance is already available or not and accordingly throw RuntimeException.
       5. Custom Class Loader